Skerryvore: Barrack and foundation

 In 1838 £15,000 in wages alone was spent on constructing a 150-ton steamer in Leith to ferry workers and materials out to the reef.
 The difficulties should not be underestimated.
 Although Skerryvore is a dozen miles (19 km) from Hynish it is 50 mi from the mainland.
 The first work to be undertaken on Skerryvore itself was the construction of a six-legged frame on top of which a wooden barrack to house 40 men was placed.
 The building was created in Gourock before being dismantled and re-built on site.

 Initial work began on the rock on 7 August 1838.
 Stevenson and 21 workmen arrived on board the sailing vessel Pharos and began to unload the barrack, whose massive legs were set into holes blasted out of the rock.
 After only two days the site had to be abandoned as a storm swept in from the Atlantic.
 It was a further six days before they could resume the punishing schedule of 16 hours a day work between 4 am and 8 pm.
-Fearing sea sickness, many of the man preferred to attempt to sleep on the damp rocks than on the ever-rolling Pharos.
+Fearing sea sickness, many of the men preferred to attempt to sleep on the damp rocks than on the ever-rolling Pharos.